igor-stojcic/games/README.md

 # Games
-# This is old cult games for all
+# This is old cult games for everyone